BA (Hons) Accounting, University of Liverpool and BMAN Accounting, Dual Degree, Xi’an Jiao-Liverpool University

-Imperial College’s world-class education, global reputation, location and fantastic career service attracted me the most.
+Imperial College Business School's world-class education, global reputation, location and fantastic Careers service attracted me the most.
 Besides the high quality education, it offers plenty of opportunities to interact with London’s professionals.
 The powerful network has helped prepare me for success anywhere in the world.

-Imperial College’s unique MSc Finance & Accounting was the optimal choice for me because it has a highly practical focus and flexible approach.
-This enabled me to choose the courses that I am really passionate about and develop a deep understanding about the finance world.
+Imperial's unique MSc Finance & Accounting was the optimal choice for me because it has a highly practical focus and flexible approach.
+This enabled me to choose the electives that I am really passionate about and develop a deep understanding about the finance world.

 What advice would you give to a prospective student considering studying the same programme as you?

 - Be prepared to think about your career.
 Don’t only focus on the knowledge in the books.
-Try to think how you can apply it to your job interview and career development.
+Try to think how you can apply it to your job interviews and career development.

 - The programme is very intensive.
 There is no review week.
 Exams come straight after teaching, so review during learning is very necessary.

-- Use School’s Career and Professional Development Service team.
+- Use Imperial College Business School Careers.
 The team not only provides CV and covering letter feedback, mock interview and assessment centre, but also summarises the latest recruitment information.
-I was very impressed that the Careers team even prepared an updated a list of companies that sponsor T2 visa.
+I was very impressed that Careers even prepared an updated a list of companies that sponsor T2 visa.
 I could not have found a job without the team’s help.
-There are also a lot of company presentation and employer events.
+There are also a lot of company presentations and employer events.
 Take chances to network.